Sphyraena putnamae

 Sphyraena putnamae, the sawtooth, chevron or military barracuda, is a species of barracuda found in all tropical seas and temperate waters of major oceans with the exception of the Eastern Pacific.
 It is found near shores in bays, turbid lagoons, and some reefs.
 It can be distinguished by the many (about 15) dark chevron-shaped markings along its side, and its forked caudal fin.
 It spends its time in the shallow part of the sea off the coast, and stays closer to the surface levels of the open ocean.
-It can live up to 14 years, reaching lengths of six feet long and weighing over 100 pounds.
+It can live up to 14 years, reaching lengths of 6 ft long and weighing over 100 lb.

 Modern classification

 There is not currently any supported phylogenetic hypothesis including all twenty-nine species in Sphyraena.
 However, there is phylogenetic data and a well-supported phylogeny that includes twenty of these species, including Sphyraena putnamae.
 By analyzing three of the most frequently found nuclear and mitochondrial genes in Sphyraena, as well as using Bayesian Evolutionary Analysis Sampling Trees, researchers found evidence supporting monophyly of Sphyraena.
 In the produced phylogeny, Sphyraena putnamae falls into the first of three clades, being most closely related to the species Sphyraena jello.
 The monophyly suggested in this research has come into question once again more recently, with questions concerning the identification differences between Sphyraena putnamae and Sphyraena qenie, which was not included in the twenty species.
 Both species share features such as an absence of gill rakers, elongated rays on second dorsal and anal fins, entirely blackish caudal fins, and a lack of spines on their first gill-arch platelets.
 However, these two species have been discerned from one another via the number of dark lateral bands on their bodies, absence of lobes on the caudal fin centra margin, quantity of scale rows, and other recently found morphometrics including the lengths of upper-jaw, pre-dorsal fin, pre-pelvic fin, as well as several more measurements.